 Reflexivity, tautology & the interrogation of the art object are central to Tess’ visual art, where playful compositions & looped narratives self-reflexively point to their own processes of being.
 Text & visual puns are utilised in her drawings and paintings to directly pose questions about interpretation & the nature of audience, punctuating bold backgrounds & muted floral prints with poignancy & humour.
 Friviolity & absurdism co-exist with parody & bathos – often simultaneously.
 In Tess’s performance based work, she combines her use of text with the body to explore the political and the personal, drawing from both individual and collective experience.
-Tess counts Francis Alyss, Sophie Calle, Cindy Sherman, Amanda Coogan and David Shrigley amongst her influences.
+Tess counts Francis Alyss, Sophie Calle, Marina Abramovich, Cindy Sherman and Amanda Coogan amongst her performative influences.

 In April 2017, Tess completed an artist residency at The Trelex Residency, Switzerland where she realised her short film ‘8’.
-At present, Tess is collecting audio & film archive for a series of personal, experimental documentary films, learning Super8 film development in Labor Berlin analogue Film Society, Berlin, Germany, of which she is a member.
+At present, Tess is collecting audio & film archive for a series of personal, experimental documentary films & learning Super8 film development in Labor Berlin analogue Film Society, Berlin, Germany, of which she is a member.